 Cheddar is ubiquitous throughout the world, but precious few have truly earned the name.
 Pitchfork joins a select band of authentic, Artisan Somerset Cheddars that have been accepted into the Slow Food Presidium, which aims to protect traditional foods that are at risk of extinction.
 It is a worthy addition.
-The flavours are finely balanced, with fruity, tropical notes in delicate interplay with more savoury tones.
-It is full-flavoured, with a bright, zippy acidity and a long lasting tangy finish.
+Dense and fudgy in texture, with full savoury flavours reminiscent of beef stock, followed by a lingering finish.

 The birth of a traditionally made, raw milk, clothbound, Somerset Cheddar is an extraordinarily rare event.
 Brothers Todd and Maugan Trethowan set about achieving this feat when they moved the making of their Gorwydd Caerphilly to Puxton Farm, just seven miles from Cheddar Gorge.